Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 * The ilastik program can be downloaded here: http://ilastik.org/download.html

-* See the ilastik website for the most up to date information.
+* See the ilastik website for the most up-to-date information.

 |
 **Preparing the images for ilastik**